galaxyproject/training-material/RNA-Seq/RNA-Seq-hands-on.md

 - Create a new history for this RNA-seq exercise.

-- Import a FASTQ file pair (e.g. GSM461177_untreat_paired_subset1 and 2) with sample id from [Zenodo](http://dx.doi.org/10.5281/zenodo.61771) (select data file with "fastq" ending).
-Load them into Galaxy by right-clicking →  copy link location and paste the link in Galaxy →  Upload File from your computer →  paste/fetch data → start.
+- Import a FASTQ file pair (e.g. GSM461177_untreat_paired_subset_1 and 2) with sample id from [Zenodo](http://dx.doi.org/10.5281/zenodo.61771) (select data file with "fastq" ending).
+Load them into Galaxy by right-clicking →  copy link location and paste the link in Galaxy → Get Data →  Upload File from your computer →  paste/fetch data → start.

+ (Recommended: Select the correct file type ("fastqsanger") and genome ("dm3") directly in the upload dialogue.
+A lot of downstream programs will require these information.
+With the upload you can assign the correct settings for all uploaded files at once!)

- These two files contain the first 100.000 paired-end reads of one untreated sample.
-Rename the datasets according to the samples if you like.
+ Both files contain the first 100.000 paired-end reads of one untreated sample.
+Rename the datasets according to the samples (recommended).
 As default, Galaxy takes the link as name.

 - Run the tool **FastQC** on one of the two FASTQ files to control the quality of the reads.
 What is the read length?
 Is there anything what you find striking?

 - Trim low quality bases from the 3' end using **Trim Galore** on both paired-end datasets.
-In order to use Trim Galore, you may have to change the file type from fastq to fastqsanger.
-For this, click on the pencil button displayed in your dataset in the history, choose "datatype", and select "fastqsanger" -> "save".
+In order to use Trim Galore make sure that the file type is set to **fastqsanger** (not fastq)!
+I you haven't changed it yet, click on the pencil button displayed in your dataset in the history, choose "Datatype" → select "fastqsanger" → "Save".

 - Re-run **FastQC** and inspect the differences.